 King's Legal Clinic Mediation Project is a free-to-use community mediation service.
-The project is a collaboration between the Clinic and the KCL Pro Bono Society
+The project is a collaboration between the Clinic and King's Pro Bono Society.

 It offers a space where people who are in dispute with each other can come together in a neutral environment and work towards their own solution to their problem.
 For example:

 - An argument about clearing up in a shared house